chipjarred/BigMath/README.md

     - `Int2048`
     - `Int4096`

 Any of the `WideUnsignedInteger`s can be used as digits for `WideInt`, and `WideUInt`, and in fact, that's exactly how they are built.
-If you want to create your own, there's a small amount of boilerplate, but's fairly easy.
+If you want to create your own, there's a small amount of boilerplate, but it's fairly easy.
 Let's say you want to create `UInt8192` and `Int8192`.
 This is the code to make that happen:

     public struct UInt8192: WideUnsignedInteger
     {